Seven Iron Brothers

 1871 photograph of the Merritt family.

 Top row: Leonidas Merritt, Lewis J. Merritt, Andrus R. Merritt, Alfred Merritt, Lucien F. Merritt.

 Bottom row: Cassius Clay Merritt, Hephzibah Jewett Merritt, Lewis H. Merritt, Jerome Merritt, Napoleon B. Merritt.

-The Seven Iron Men, also known as the Merritt brothers, were iron-ore pioneers in the Mesabi Range in northeastern Minnesota and the creation of the city that is now known as Mountain Iron.
-In the late 1800s, the Merritt family founded the largest iron mine in the world and initiated the consolidation of the American railway system into what would ultimately become the United States Steel Corporation.
-Their story was told, in part, by the book Seven Iron Men by Paul de Kruif.
-The book was first published in 1929.

-The brothers, actually five brothers and two nephews, charted the Mesabi Range and recorded the areas that demonstrated the highest potential for iron after they recognized what they had found.
-Due to the lack of railroads in the region, they were initially unable to transport the ore, but their discovery catalyzed the growth of railroads in the region.
-The railroad became the center of conflict between the Merritt Brothers and J. D. Rockefeller, to whom they were eventually forced to sell their stake in Mountain Iron in 1893.
+The Merritt brothers, also known as the Seven Iron Men, were iron ore pioneers in the Mesabi Range in northeastern Minnesota.
+They attempted to create a large iron ore empire by purchasing or leasing enormous amounts of land in 1890 and 1891.
+They founded the Mountain Iron Mine in 1891, but sold their lease on the property within a year to raise cash for other operations.
+They founded the Duluth, Missabe and Northern Railway in 1891 to move ore to port, but in the process nearly bankrupted themselves.
+John D. Rockefeller agreed to rescue them financially, and over a period of two years (aided by the Panic of 1893) took control of their mining operations and railroad.
+The Merritts sued, and lost.

 Early life

-The Seven Iron Men consisted of four of the sons of Lewis Howell Merritt and Hephzibah Merritt – Leonidas, Alfred, Andrus, and Cassius – as well as three of their grandsons, John, Wilbur, and Bert.
+The "brothers" were actually a group of related family members consisting of four of the sons of Lewis Howell Merritt: Leonidas, Alfred, Andrus, and Cassius.
+The remaining three members were Lewis's grandsons, John, Wilbur, and Bert.
 The primary figure of the Merritt family was Leonidas.
-He was born in Chautauqua County, New York, where he lived until age 7, when he moved to western Pennsylvania until age 12.

-In 1856, his family moved to live in a community of five or six families in Duluth, Minnesota, just after the 1854 Treaty of La Pointe transferred land from the Ojibwe and where his father, Lewis Howell Merritt, worked as a lumberman and a millwright.
-He joined the Army to fight in the Civil War and returned after his father had failed to discover gold in the Vermillion or Mesabi Mountain Ranges.
-The black "banded ore" rocks that his father brought back to Duluth from the Mesabi Range convinced Leonidas to explore the Mesabi Mountains.
+He was born in Chautauqua County, New York, in 1844 and lived there until 1851 when the family moved to western Pennsylvania.
+In 1856, his family moved to Duluth, Minnesota.
+The Treaty of La Pointe had recently transferred land from the Ojibwe, and only five or six white families lived in the village at the time.
+Lewis Howell Merritt worked as a lumberman and a millwright.
+He joined the U.S. Army to fight in the Civil War, and after the war returned to Minnesota.
+Lewis prospected for but failed to discover gold in the Vermillion or Mesabi Mountain Ranges.
+The black "banded ore" rocks that he brought back to Duluth from the Mesabi Range convinced Leonidas to explore the Mesabi Mountains for iron ore.

+Leonidas magnetically surveyed and mapped out iron ore troughs in the area.
+Together, the Merritts charted the Mesabi Range in 1891 and recorded the areas that demonstrated the highest potential for iron.
+With money saved from 16 years working as a lumberjack, Leonidas bought land for $1.25 an acre ($ in dollars).
+The family also borrowed recklessly to snatch up an immense amount of other land they felt held ore.